What happens at appointments?

 Coming To See Us For The First Time (Assessment)

 Your child’s first appointment will be an assessment with a member of our team.
 You do not need to prepare for this appointment.
 It is important to bring your child to the first appointment, however if you feel there are sensitive issues to discuss or they really don’t want to come then please come on your own.
-During the Coronavirus Pandemic, we have been completing our assessment appointments via the telephone with parents only.

 In this appointment we will explain more about what we do and then ask lots of questions about:

-•Things your child is struggling with at the moment or would like some support with
+• Things your child is struggling with at the moment or would like some support with

-•Your family and your child’s early years
+• Your family and your child’s early years

-•Any illnesses or diagnoses your child may have and your child’s general health
+• Any illnesses or diagnoses your child may have and your child’s general health

-•Your child’s relationships with friends and family
+• Your child’s relationships with friends and family

 What happens after my assessment?